-Take time to collect information specific to the park, local community, and surrounding area in which you are working
+Take time to collect information specific to the park, local community, and surrounding area in which you are working.

-- M Position Description
+- Position Description

 - Emergency Plan/Procedures

-- X Telephone Numbers
+- Telephone Numbers

-- X Park map
+- Park map

-- Metailed information about camping sites
+- Detailed information about camping sites

-- X Park Information
+- Park Information

-- Surrounding communities information
+- Surrounding community information

 - Park/Program chain of command

-- X Staff Directory
+- Staff Directory

 - Anything else you would like to include!
 The next volunteers will thank you!